 The right of the machine has the stitches and their corresponding numbers displayed.
 Stitches can be selected with a dial.
 Also, on the far right of the machine is the handwheel to move the needle up and down manually.

 A lever on the front of the machine provides the reverse function, which is how you lock stitches at the beginning and end of a line.

 A manual thread cutter is on the left side of the machine; this machine does NOT have an automatic thread cutting function.

 The very back of the machine has a handle molded in plastic to allow for easy lifting and transporting.

 How to Get Started on the XR3774 Sewing Machine

 While you can start sewing almost immediately, I highly recommend watching the instructional DVD and/or reading the user manual.

-Many of the mistakes that I made as a novice sewer could have easily been prevented had I sat down and taken the time to get to know my machine before diving in.
+Many of the mistakes I made as a novice sewer could have easily been prevented had I sat down and gotten to know my machine before diving in.